 A chemise is nothing but a garment made of soft, moisture-absorbent fabric like cotton.
 Wearing a chemise protects you as well as your precious corset by protecting the corset from grime and sweat, and by letting your skin breathe by absorbing the moisture.
 You can easily find a chemise in a shop that sells corsets.
 Else, it is very simple to DIY it since it is pretty much a tube-shaped garment.

 It’s burrito time!
 Yes, you are going to get wrapped in that corset.
-You are getting closer to understanding how to put on a corset, so stay focused.
+You are getting closer to understanding the easiest way to put on a corset, so stay focused.
 With the front unclasped, wrap the corset around your torso.

 Hold it carefully in place and fasten the first, middle and last clasp at the front.
 Once it is in place, continue to fasten the other remaining clasps.
 Make sure you’re simultaneously adjusting your comfort as you fasten the corset from the front.